-If an Alliance member requires LTC placement, facilities need to request authorization prior to admission.
-If that is not possible due to an urgent need of an admission, the Alliance must be notified within 24 hours of admission.
+If an Alliance member requires LTC placement, facilities need to should be requesting authorization prior to admission.
+If that is not possible due to the an urgent need of thean admission, are to notify the Alliance shouldmust be notified within 24 hours of admission.
 All out-of-network admissions also require a prior authorization (PA) request.
-To extend an authorization, a reauthorization should be submitted to the Alliance as early as 60 days, but no later than one (1) week prior to the expiration of the existing authorization for the member.
-For authorization turnaround timeframes, please see the table below.
+To extend For an extension of an authorization, a reauthorization should be submitted to the Alliance as early as 60 days, but no later than one (1) week prior to the expiration of the existing authorization for the member.
+For authorization turnaround timeframes, please see the table below. refer to the "Authorization Review Timeliness Standards" table in Section 6: Utilization Management.

 REQUEST TYPE TURN AROUND TIME

-Urgent 72 hours
+Urgent (risk of life and limb) 72 hours

 Routine 5 business days

 Retrospective/Post Service 30 calendar days

 The facility is responsible for notifying the Alliance of any change in the level of care within 24 hours of the change.
-The facility must request a new authorization any time the member's level of care changes.
-The facility must also notify the Alliance of any member admissions to the hospital (need for a bed hold), transfer to other levels of care, discharges, and expirations.
+The Ffacility must request a new authorization any time the Mmember's level of care changes.
+The facility mustis also responsible for notifying the Alliance of any member admissions to the hospital (need for a bed hold), transfer to other levels of care, discharges, and expiration of members.